 As well as providing commercial and strategic advice to HR teams, in-house counsel and boards, Jennifer advises on complex and high-value settlements for senior individuals – employees, directors, LLP members and partners – exiting businesses in a wide variety of sectors.

 Jennifer has a leading role in the firm's cross-departmental Recruitment Services Group and sits on the board of Mishcon’s Academy Council, the firm’s in-house place of learning, its driver for growth and a platform for thought leadership.
-She also formed part of the Employment Lawyers’ Association’s working party to respond to the government’s 2016 consultation on reform of the law of restrictive covenants and is regularly published in the employment press, quoted in various broadsheet newspapers, and has appeared on news programmes including Newsnight, BBC News, Channel 4, Radio 5 Live, CNN and Sky News to discuss equal pay and gender pay reporting.
+She also formed part of the Employment Lawyers’ Association’s working parties to respond to the government’s 2016 and 2021 consultations on reform of the law of restrictive covenants and is regularly published in the employment press, quoted in various broadsheet newspapers, and has appeared on news programmes including Newsnight, BBC News, Channel 4, Radio 5 Live, CNN and Sky News to discuss equal pay and gender pay reporting.

 - Represented a fund manager in a sensitive and high-value whistleblowing claim.
 The claim was settled successfully shortly before a multi-day Tribunal hearing.